uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 #### To return to the list of concept sets

 While developing a concept set - whenever you click on the Concept Set menu button, it will automatically load your concept set under development.
 After you have saved your concept set, you will have more buttons up by the save button.
-Once of these is an X button (red arrow); when clicked, this will close your concept set and return you to the full list of concept sets.
+One of these is an X button (red arrow); when clicked, this will close your concept set and return you to the full list of concept sets.

 ![Click X to return to the list of concept sets](../img/concept-return-to-list.png)